 The default maximum direct memory varies by JVM.
 Traditionally it is 64M or some relation to allocated heap size (-Xmx) or no limit at all (JDK7 apparently).
-HBase servers use direct memory, in particular short-circuit reading, the hosted DFSClient will allocate direct memory buffers.
+HBase servers use direct memory, in particular short-circuit reading (See Leveraging local data), the hosted DFSClient will allocate direct memory buffers.
+How much the DFSClient uses is not easy to quantify; it is the number of open HFiles hbase.dfs.client.read.shortcircuit.buffer.size hbase.dfs.client.read.shortcircuit.buffer.size is set to 128k in HBase-see hbase-default.xml default configurations.
 If you do off-heap block caching, you'll be making use of direct memory.
-Starting your JVM, make sure the -XX:MaxDirectMemorySize setting in conf/hbase-env.sh is set to some value that is higher than what you have allocated to your off-heap BlockCache (hbase.bucketcache.size).
-It should be larger than your off-heap block cache and then some for DFSClient usage (How much the DFSClient uses is not easy to quantify; it is the number of open HFiles hbase.dfs.client.read.shortcircuit.buffer.size where hbase.dfs.client.read.shortcircuit.buffer.size is set to 128k in HBase - see hbase-default.xml default configurations).
+The RPCServer uses a ByteBuffer pool.
+From 2.0.0, these buffers are off-heap ByteBuffers.
+Starting your JVM, make sure the -XX:MaxDirectMemorySize setting in conf/hbase-env.sh considers off-heap BlockCache (hbase.bucketcache.size), DFSClient usage, RPC side ByteBufferPool max size.
+This has to be bit higher than sum of off heap BlockCache size and max ByteBufferPool size.
+Allocating an extra of 1-2 GB for the max direct memory size has worked in tests.
 Direct memory, which is part of the Java process heap, is separate from the object heap allocated by -Xmx.
 The value allocated by MaxDirectMemorySize must not exceed physical RAM, and is likely to be less than the total available RAM due to other memory requirements and system constraints.